OpenEvalProject/evals/manuscripts/elife-71596/v2/manuscript.md

 ## Abstract

 Lung squamous cell carcinoma (LSCC) is a considerable global health burden, with an incidence of over 600,000 cases per year.
 Treatment options are limited, and patient’s 5-year survival rate is less than 5%.
 The ubiquitin-specific protease 28 (USP28) has been implicated in tumourigenesis through its stabilization of the oncoproteins c-MYC, c-JUN, and Δp63.
-Here, we show that genetic inactivation of Usp28 -induced regression of established murine LSCC lung tumours.
+Here, we show that genetic inactivation of Usp28-induced regression of established murine LSCC lung tumours.
 We developed a small molecule that inhibits USP28 activity in the low nanomole range.
 While displaying cross-reactivity against the closest homologue USP25, this inhibitor showed a high degree of selectivity over other deubiquitinases.
 USP28 inhibitor treatment resulted in a dramatic decrease in c-MYC, c-JUN, and Δp63 proteins levels and consequently induced substantial regression of autochthonous murine LSCC tumours and human LSCC xenografts, thereby phenocopying the effect observed by genetic deletion.
 Thus, USP28 may represent a promising therapeutic target for the treatment of squamous cell lung carcinoma.

 ## Introduction